 TESOLANZ is an affiliate of IATEFL , but it is a separate organisation and you must join IATEFL to become a member.

-As a TESOLANZ member, you can join IATEFL (the International Association of Teachers of English as a Foreign Language) at the special discounted rate of 20 GBP (approx $NZ 40 – 45).
+As a TESOLANZ member, you can join IATEFL (the International Association of Teachers of English as a Foreign Language) at the special discounted rate.
 This entitles you to Basic Membership – you receive the regular magazines (Voices), discounts to conferences and publications etc – the main things that a Basic Membership doesn't include are membership of a Special Interest Group and the book of highlights from the annual Conference).
-If you would like to take up the Basic Membership, take a look at the information on the IATEFL website http://www.iatefl.org/membership-information/membership-benefits and fill in the application form:
+If you would like to take up the Basic Membership, take a look at the information on the IATEFL website http://www.iatefl.org/membership-information/membership-benefits .
+Forms for TESOLANZ members to use are available from the TESOLANZ Secretary: Email.

 LIVERPOOL 2013: http://www.iatefl.org/liverpool-2013/liverpool-2013